- UNSW

 The university is required to publish open access information on its website, unless doing so would impose unreasonable costs.
 This information can also be made available in any other way provided at least one of the ways open access information is made publicly available is free of charge.

-The following open access information is freely available from the university:- Policy Documents - this section of the university website provides access to policies, procedures, guidelines, and details of the University's policy framework.
+The following open access information is freely available from the university:- Policy Documents, opens in a new window - this section of the university website provides access to policies, procedures, guidelines, and details of the University's policy framework.

 - Information guide (below) - the university's information guide describes the structure and functions of the university, specifies the various kinds of government information held by the university and the way such information will be made available to the public.